priyadarshii786/Basics-of-C-programming/README.md

 # Basics-of-C-programming
-It includes all things of C programming from scratch
+#It includes all the concepts of printing PYRAMID from scratch